anlsys/aml/doc/tutorials/hello_world/hello_world.rst

     return 1;
   }

-Checking the version is as easy as comparing the header version *AML_VERSION_MAJOR* and the library-embedded version *aml_version_major*.
+Checking that the program is linked against the same version as the one used during compilation is as easy as comparing the header version *AML_VERSION_MAJOR* and the library-embedded version *aml_version_major*.

 .. code-block:: c